MycroftAI/documentation/docs/skill-development/user-interaction/conversational-context.md

             self.speak('Heres your Tea with Honey')
 ```

 When starting up only the `TeaIntent` will be available.
 When that has been triggered and _MilkContext_ is added the `MilkYesIntent` and `MilkNoIntent` are available since the _MilkContext_ is set. when a _yes_ or _no_ is received the _MilkContext_ is removed and can't be accessed.
-In it's place the _HoneyContext_ is added making the `YesHoneyIntent` and `NoHoneyIntent` available.
+In its place the _HoneyContext_ is added making the `YesHoneyIntent` and `NoHoneyIntent` available.

 As you can see, Conversational Context lends itself well to implementing a [dialog tree or conversation tree](https://en.wikipedia.org/wiki/Dialog_tree).